Lite5h4dow/RocketJump/README.md

 ### Game Mechanics
  - Main Menu
- - Normal Jump for Low / Medium Objects
+ - Normal Jump chains into Rocket Jump that you can control
- - Super Jumps for Medium / High objects & Bonusses
  - Duck for medium / High Objects
  - Scoring for coins and time
  - Play / Pause Menu